Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March

 \subsubsection{Spatial Characteristics of Patient Infection}

-As a comparison with the spatial distribution characteristics of healthcare infection, we show the spatial distribution characteristics of patient infection during the same period.
-As it is difficult to obtain data on patient infections at the county level in Wuhan from mid-January to mid-February, we show the spatial distribution characteristics of patient infection only at the scale of China and Hubei province.
-The results are shown in Figure 7.
+As a comparison with the spatial distribution characteristics of healthcare infection, we showed the spatial distribution characteristics of patient infection during the same period.
+As it is difficult to obtain data on patient infections at the county level in Wuhan from mid-January to mid-February, we showed the spatial distribution characteristics of patient infection only at the scale of China and Hubei.
+The results are shown in Figure 9.

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=15.cm]{Figure9.jpg} {Spatial distribution characteristics of patient infections at different time nodes in China and Hubei in 2020: (a) on January 17, (b) on January 27, (c) on February 6, (d) on February 16. }

-In China, the first case of infection in a patient was reported in Hubei Province and then spread outward through Hubei Province.
-As of February 06, 2020, the number of patient infections in different provinces of China was significantly different.
-Compared with healthcare worker infections, in addition to the difference in the number of infections, there are also certain differences in the spatial distribution of infection.
-For example, the patient infections in Guangdong and Zhejiang are relatively serious, but the healthcare infection in the two provinces are relatively mild.
+In China, the first case of infection in a patient was reported in Hubei and then spread outward through Hubei.
+As of February 06, 2020, the numbers of patient infections in different provinces of China were significantly different.
+Compared with healthcare worker infections, in addition to the difference in the number of infections, there were also certain differences in the spatial distribution of infection.
+For example, the patient infections in Guangdong and Zhejiang were relatively serious, but the healthcare infection in the two provinces were relatively mild.
 This may be attributable to the differences in the epidemic prevention strategies of different provinces.
-For example, Guangdong Province acquired relatively more valuable experience during the SARS outbreak and thus managed to swiftly protect healthcare workers.
+For example, Guangdong Province acquired more valuable experience during the SARS outbreak and thus managed to swiftly protect healthcare workers.

 In Hubei, the first case of infection in a patient was reported in Wuhan City and then spread outward throughout Wuhan City.
-As of February 06, 2020, the difference between infection distribution was relatively small except for the large difference in the number of infections.
+As of February 06, 2020, the spatial difference was relatively small, except for the large difference in the number of infections.
 In other words, cities with relatively more severe patient infections have relatively more severe healthcare infections, and cities with less patient infections have less healthcare infections.